sherpal/scala-js-pixi/README.md

 the lines:

 - copy-paste the JavaScript code
-- change PIXI.SomeClass to PIXISomeClass
+- change PIXI.SomeClass to SomeClass
-(will probably change to just ChangeClass)
 - changing `var` to `val`
 - removing the semi-colon at end of lines
 - changing `for` loops into for comprehensions